salve-org/salve/README.md

 ## Description

-Salve is an IPC library that can be used by code editors to get autocomplete and, in the future, syntax highlighting.
+Salve is an IPC library that can be used by code editors to get autocompletions, replacements, and syntax highlighting.

 ## Documentation